tooploox/autonomous_car_model/README.md

 If you don't have the access to the real hardware you can work in the simulated environment.
 You'll still need ROS installed on your computer though.
 Please note that the Python code should work with both, version 2 and 3 (full transition to Python 3 is planned).

 1. Install ROS as described here: http://wiki.ros.org/melodic/Installation/Ubuntu
-2. Install additional dependencies (in the future it should be automated):
-`apt-get install ros-melodic-rosbridge-server`
-3. Activate the workspace by running `devel/setup.bash` script.
+2. Activate the workspace by running `devel/setup.bash` script.
 For convenience, it's recommended to add a similar command to bashrc script.
    `source <ABSOLUTE PATH REQUIRED>/catkin_ws/devel/setup.bash`
-4. Build the project:
+3. Build the project:
 Navigate to the [catkin_ws](catkin_ws) directory and run `catkin_make`

 ## Simulation